Army General Counsel experiences PTA’s commitment to the land

 |0

-This work, Army General Counsel experiences PTA’s commitment to the land [Image 4 of 4], by SPC Christopher Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army General Counsel experiences PTA’s commitment to the land, by SPC Christopher Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.